 To qualify for financial aid, a completed high school or GED transcript must be received by Owens.
 If you need to complete your GED, our Adult Basic and Literacy Education (ABLE) program can help at no cost to you.
 Call (567) 661-2708.

 Q: Are there entrance requirements?

 Owens has an open enrollment policy allowing any student to attend, regardless of prior academic performance or current skill level.
-Specific programs within the School of Health and the School of Nursing require selective admissions for acceptance into clinical coursework.
+Specific programs within the School of Nursing and Health Professions require selective admissions for acceptance into clinical coursework.